I became obsessed with the idea of going back to Kramer and Walker.

 I looked up.
 It was she!
 The woman in white!

 Flabbergasted, I said, “Who are you?”

 “I did not kill your husband,” that was all that I could say.

-“You could tell the police that I killed him,” the woman revealed a shocking statement.
+“You could tell the police that he killed himself,” the woman suggested.

 I was shocked beyond belief.
-“So you are the killer,” I exclaimed.
-“You are not far from the truth,” the woman revealed.
-“I need some identification papers, some proof that you are Yvonne,” I was still quite alert.
+“I need some identification papers, some proof that you are Yvonne,” I exclaimed, I was still quite alert.